andriusstank/downhill/doc/docs/index.md

 ### Backprop

 [Backprop](https://backprop.jle.im/) introduced heterogeneous
-reverse mode differentiation as a useable library.
+reverse mode differentiation as a usable library.
 It has a well typed and nice interface, but it relies on rather complicated machinery under the hood. *Downhill* library explores alternative ways to implement automatic differentiation.